andpor/react-native-sqlite-storage/README.md

 #Version History

 v3.1.2
- 1. Add support for Cocoa Pods (thanks to JAStanton for this contribution)
+ 1. Add support for CocoaPods (thanks to JAStanton for this contribution)
  2. Set base iOS build to 8.0

 v3.1.1